Pi-thagoras/the-chicken-pen/Price-Elasticity.md

 ## What is Price Elasticity?

-Price Elasticity  how responsive we are to certain changes in price of goods.
+Price Elasticity is how responsive we are to certain changes in price of goods.

 #### Price Elasticity of Demand
 - Measures the responsiveness of quantity demanded to changes in price